Walk up to someone on the street, ask them what a product manager does, and they’ll probably respond with a blank stare.

 Because the JIT method relies on tight timescales, Toyota needed an efficient way to track the system.

 It’s here that the Kanban board was born.

 Originally a physical board with cards that could be moved into different categories, the Kanban board created by Taiichi Ohno was used to track the various stages of production.

 Immediately recognizable to any product manager, the Kanban board is still used to this day (yep, even within airfocus itself) to streamline the product development process.

 But these days, it’s more likely to be digital.

-The concept is that a product development team can track their progress in a visual way and keep the project updated for the whole team to see anytime.
+The concept is that a product development team can track their progress visually and keep the project updated for the whole team to see anytime.

-The Kanban board’s roots in the realm of physical manufacturing may be what brought the idea to life, but there was still plenty of work to be done to streamline production for the digital world — and that’s where the agile methodology enters the picture.
+The Kanban board’s roots in the realm of physical manufacturing may be what brought the idea to life.
+However, there was still plenty of work to streamline production for the digital world — and that’s where the agile methodology enters the picture.